expandorg/eligibility/README.md

-# Eligibility Service
+# Assignment Service

-Backend service for worker-job eligibility
+Backend service for worker<>job eligibility based on the worker's and job's profiles.

 ## Getting started